Marat Grigorian: ONE Championship

 On August 23, 2020, news surfaced that Grigorian had signed with ONE Championship.
 He made his promotional debut against Ivan Kondratev at ONE Championship: Big Bang on December 4, 2020.
 After getting knocked down by Kondratev in the first round, Grigorian came back to win via second-round knockout.

 Grigorian was scheduled to face Andy Souwer at ONE Championship: First Strike on October 15, 2021 in the quarterfinals of the ONE Featherweight Kickboxing World Grand Prix.
 He won the fight by second-round technical knockout.

 Grigorian was expected to face Chingiz Allazov in the semifinals of the ONE Featherweight Kickboxing World Grand Prix at ONE Championship: Only the Brave on January 28, 2022.
 He withdrew from the bout after a positive COVID-19 test.

 Grigorian challenged the reigning ONE Featherweight kickboxing champion Superbon Banchamek at ONE: X on March 25, 2022.
 He lost the fight by unanimous decision.

 Grigorian was expected to face Tayfun Özcan at ONE on Prime Video 2 on September 30, 2022.
 On September 21, Özcan was rescheduled to challenge the reigning ONE Kickboxing Featherweight champion Superbon Singha Mawynn, while Grigorian was booked to face Jamal Yusupov.
 As both Superbon and Yusupov failed the pre-fight medical, Grigorian and Özcan were once again schedule to face each other on September 29.
 Grigorian won the fight by unanimous decision.

+Grigorian challenged Chingiz Allazov for the ONE Featherweight Kickboxing World Championship in a trilogy bout at ONE Fight Night 13 on August 4, 2023.
+He twice faced Allazov prior to this fight, going to a no contest in their first meeting and winning the second one by unanimous decision.
+He lost the fight by unanimous decision.

+Grigorian faced Sitthichai Sitsongpeenong at ONE 165 on January 28, 2024.
+He won the fight by a third-round knockout.

+Grigorian faced Superbon Singha Mawynn for the interim ONE Featherweight Kickboxing World Championship at ONE Friday Fights 58 on April 5, 2024.
+He lost the fight by unanimous decision.

+Grigorian faced Abdelali Zahidi on December 20, 2024, at ONE Friday Fights 92.
+He won the fight via knockout in round two.

+Grigorian was scheduled to face Kaito Ono on March 23, 2025, at ONE 172.
+At the weigh-ins, Grigorian weighed in at 155.75 pounds, 0.75 pounds over the featherweight limit.
+Subsequently, the bout was cancelled after Kaito declined the catchweight bout.

+Grigorian faced the former K-1 Super Lightweight champion Rukiya Anpo at ONE 173 on November 16, 2025.